 PURPOSE

-Establishes guidelines for uses of the CCC logo and/or brand materials to create designs or promotional materials for academic .
+Establishes guidelines for uses of the CCC logo and/or brand materials to create designs or promotional materials for academic use.

 SUMMARY

 The Clackamas Community College logo and brand are the intellectual property of the college and their public use is monitored by Marketing and College Relations.
-However, when the primary function is to facilitate learning, faculty or students may use the logo and/or brand materials in designs for use within the college environment.
+However, when the primary function is to facilitate learning (that is, to allow students to engage with ideas and skills within a discipline with the freedom to grow their understanding through interaction and iteration), faculty or students may use the logo and/or brand materials in designs for use within the college environment.
 This includes the creation of posters or promotional materials whose function is the advancement of teaching and learning.
 These uses do not require the overview of Marketing and College Relations.

 STANDARD